-The definitions for paint thinner and multi-purpose solvents adequately define the situation that marine and automotive coatings, for either original equipment manufacturer or refinish applications, where solvents and reducers are labeled exclusively for that use, are not subject to the consumer products regulation.
-Therefore, those coatings and solvents subject to COMAR 26.11.19.23 - Control of VOC Emissions from Vehicle Refinishing and COMAR 26.11.19.27 Control of VOC Emissions from Marine Vessel Coating Operations are exempt from this regulatory action.
+The definitions for "paint thinner" and "multi-purpose solvents" adequately define the situation that marine and automotive coatings, for either original equipment manufacturer or refinish applications, where solvents and reducers are labeled exclusively for that use, are not subject to the consumer products regulation.
+Therefore, coatings and solvents subject to COMAR 26.11.19.23 - Control of VOC Emissions from Vehicle Refinishing and COMAR 26.11.19.27 Control of VOC Emissions from Marine Vessel Coating Operations are exempt from this regulatory action.

-In an effort to provide greater clarity and meet Code of Maryland regulatory style guidelines, the Department has amended the structure of the definition, exemptions and VOC standard for the artist's thinner/solvent consumer product category.
-However, the Department's regulatory language for artist's thinner/solvent is intended to be fully consistent with CARB and the OTC Model Rule.
+In an effort to provide greater clarity and to meet the Style Manual for Maryland Regulations, the Department has amended the structure of the definition, exemptions, and VOC standard for the artist's thinner/solvent consumer product category.
+However, the Department's regulatory language for artist's thinner/solvent is intended to be fully consistent with 2009 CARB rule and the 2014 OTC Model Rule.